-- The half value layer decreases as the atomic number of the absorber increases.
-For example 35 m of air is needed to reduce the intensity of a 100 keV X-ray beam by a factor of two whereas just 0.12 mm of lead can do the same thing.
+- The half-value layer decreases as the atomic number of the absorber increases.
+For example, 35 m of air is needed to reduce the intensity of a 100 keV X-ray beam by a factor of two, whereas just 0.12 mm of lead can do the same.

-How much water schielding do you require, if you want to reduce the intensity of a 100 keV monoenergetic X-ray beam (narrow beam) to 1% of its incident intensity?
-The half value layer for 100 keV X-rays in water is 4.15 cm and the linear attenuation coefficient for 100 keV X-rays in water is 0.167 cm-1.
-The problem is quite simple and can be described by following equation:
+How much water shielding do you require if you want to reduce the intensity of a 100 keV monoenergetic X-ray beam (narrow beam) to 1% of its incident intensity?
+The half-value layer for 100 keV X-rays in water is 4.15 cm, and the linear attenuation coefficient for 100 keV X-rays in water is 0.167 cm-1.
+The problem is quite simple and can be described by the following equation:

 So the required thickness of water is about 27.58 cm.
-This is relatively large thickness and it is caused by small atomic numbers of hydrogen and oxygen.
+This is a relatively large thickness, and it is caused by small atomic numbers of hydrogen and oxygen.
 If we calculate the same problem for lead (Pb), we obtain the thickness x=0.077 cm.

 Table of Half Value Layers

-Table of Half Value Layers (in cm) for a different materials at photon energies of 100, 200 and 500 keV.
+Table of Half Value Layers (in cm) for different materials at photon energies of 100, 200, and 500 keV.